 - In the Conversational AI dashboard, click Conversation Builder.

 - Click New Bot in the upper-right corner, and select the generic Custom Bot template.
 Click the orange Next arrow.

 Give the bot a unique name (e.g., Getting Started Bot) and a description, and click Create Bot.

 This takes you to the new bot in Conversation Builder.
 Since you selected the Custom Bot template, by default this creates a bot with a “Welcome” dialog that matches and responds to simple forms (patterns) of “hello.”
 The bot also has a Fallback dialog with some fallback text.

 Examine the Welcome dialog, which is displayed by default.

-(You can learn about the different parts of Conversation Builder here.)
+(Learn about the different parts of the workspace in Conversation Builder.)

 Step 2: Test the Welcome dialog